 You will absorb 4 times as much alcohol from a single drink after surgery.
 You will get very drunk, very quickly.
-If you are to get pulled over by the police and an alcohol breath or blood test is administered, it will indicate 4 times as much alcohol as you would expect.
-In order to be safe, you should only drink alcohol on special occasions and no more than 1-2 drinks in a 24 hour period.
+A breathalyzer will indicate 4 times as much alcohol as you would expect.
 Needless to say, NEVER drive within 24 hours of a single alcoholic beverage.
-Additionally, it may also lead to increased risk for alcoholic liver cirrhosis if you drink regularly, and due to the high carbohydrate content, it will slow your weight loss significantly.
+Additionally, it leads to increased risk for alcoholic liver cirrhosis if you drink regularly, and due to the high carbohydrate content, it will lead to weight regain.